 - a.
 Always help others and expect that they will always help you.
 Monitor the actions of other team members for the purpose of sharing the workload and reducing or avoiding errors. - b.
-This should be done to help maintain situation awareness as a way of "watching each other's back" to keep a colleague from being unsafe - c.
-Error Prevention Tool: Cross Check and Coach Each Other

-Cross Check - Two people working together is always safer than one person working independently Coach Each Other - provide positive feedback when you see someone doing something safe or practicing any of the Safety Behaviors.
+This should be done - i. to help maintain situation awareness - ii. as a way of "watching each other's back" - iii. to keep a colleague from being unsafe - c.
+Error Prevention Tool: Cross Check and Coach Each Other - Cross Check Two people working together is always safer than one person working independently practicing any of the Safety Behaviors.
 Then if you have to nudge someone in a different direction because they are not practicing the safety behaviors they will not be as offended if you have given them positive feedback in the past.
 A good coach is someone who always helps others reach their goal.
 Our goal is achieving a culture of safety.
 Be a good coach.